ini272/majordomo/design_decisions.md

 -   **Icon/Emoji:** Each quest displays a thematic icon or emoji for quick visual recognition and flavor.
 Icons are assigned per quest or per category to reinforce identity and make the board more visually engaging.

 ### 5. Advanced Gameplay Concepts
 -   **The "Corruption" System:** Quests not completed by their deadline can become "Corrupted."
-They transform into a more dire version worth more XP/Gold but may apply a minor household "debuff" until cleared, creating urgency.
+Each quest instance tracks its own `quest_type` (standard, bounty, corrupted) independently from its template.
+When a quest becomes overdue, its `quest_type` is changed to "corrupted" and a `corrupted_at` timestamp is recorded.
+Corrupted quests are worth more XP/Gold but may apply a minor household "debuff" until cleared, creating urgency.
+This allows the same template to spawn quests with different types and states without affecting the template itself.
 -   **Player Classes:** At a milestone level (e.g., Level 10), players can choose a Class (e.g., **Guardian, Forager, Berserker**) that provides passive XP bonuses to certain quest types, encouraging specialization and identity.
 -   **Achievements & Titles:** A "Feats of Strength" system tracks long-term stats, unlocking cosmetic "Titles" that players can display next to their name (e.g., "Kitchen Scourge," "Bane of the Pungent").
 -   **Boss Quests & Subtasks (Phase 2):** Large household challenges ("The Garage Dragon") can be broken into subtasks and completed collaboratively by multiple users.
 Progress tracking per subtask incentivizes teamwork and provides a sense of progression through larger endeavors.